80 Kilos Cuantas Libras Son

 • Q: What is the difference between mass and weight?

 • A: Mass is a measure of the amount of matter in an object, while weight is a measure of the force of gravity acting on that object.
 On Earth, mass and weight are often used interchangeably because the gravitational force is relatively constant.
-However, on the moon, an object would have the same mass but a different weight because of the weaker gravitational pull.
+On the flip side, on the moon, an object would have the same mass but a different weight because of the weaker gravitational pull.

 • Q: Are there online converters for kilograms to pounds?